JuliaControl/ModelPredictiveControl.jl/docs/src/manual/nonlinmpc2.md

     0 = a_H^3 + (c_B + K_a) a_H^2 + \big(K_a(c_A + c_B) + K_w \big) a_H - K_w K_a
     ```
     We could extract the positive real root of this expression inside the output function
-    `h!` to transform the system to an ODE, effectively avoiding the increased complexity
+    `h!` to transform the system to an ODE, effectively avoiding the complexity of DAEs.
+    When possible, plant model should be constructed with the specialized [`NonLinModel`](@ref)
-    of DAEs.
-The tutorial will still treat the system as a DAE to illustrate its API.
+    for ODEs.
+This tutorial will still treat the system as a DAE to illustrate its API.

 ### Mass Balance